GoogleChrome/developer.chrome.com/site/en/blog/script-component/index.md

     ```

-3. [Lazy-load](https://web.dev/embed-best-practices/#lazy-loading) third-party resources and embeds after the main page content has finished loading or when the user scrolls down to the part of the page where they are included.
+3. [Lazy load](https://web.dev/embed-best-practices/#lazy-loading) third-party resources and embeds after the main page content has finished loading or when the user scrolls down to the part of the page where they are included.

 ## The Next.js Script component